Close

 Is it Safe to Consume Soya Bean Oil When Pregnant?

 Soya bean is rich in phytic acid.
-This acid helps in blocking the uptake of heavy metals in the body, such as uranium, lead, mercury, etc., which are bad for our health.
-However, it may cause hindrance in the absorption of essential minerals, too, like iron, magnesium, zinc, and calcium, which are important for foetal development.
+This acid helps block the uptake of heavy metals in the body, such as uranium, lead, and mercury, which are harmful to our health.
+However, it may also hinder the absorption of essential minerals, such as iron, magnesium, zinc, and calcium, which are important for foetal development.
 Also, while soya bean lowers cholesterol levels, a certain amount of cholesterol is required during pregnancy to produce pregnancy hormones like progesterone, estrogen and also vitamin D.

-These reasons may cause you to wonder, is soya bean good for pregnancy?
-The answer is yes, it is good, but you must consume it in moderation to avoid any ill-effects.
-You may safely consume one or two servings of soya bean in a day.
+These reasons may cause you to wonder, is soy bean for pregnant ladies safe?
+The answer is yes, it is good, but you must consume it in moderation to avoid any ill effects.
+You may safely consume one or two servings of soya beans in a day.

 Is Edamame Safe to Eat During Pregnancy?

 Yes, you can consume edamame or any soy products during pregnancy if you are not allergic to them.
-Make sure you wash edamame thoroughly before consuming, to reduce the risk of getting exposed to toxoplasma (dangerous bacteria) which can harm you.
+Make sure you wash edamame thoroughly before consuming it, to reduce the risk of getting exposed to toxoplasma (dangerous bacteria), which can harm you.

 Risk of Consuming Soya Bean When Pregnant

-Whether it is soya chunks during pregnancy, or soya sauce, you should be aware of any risks before you make changes in your pregnancy diet plan.
+Whether it is soya chunks during pregnancy, or soya sauce, you should be aware of any risks before you make changes to your pregnancy diet plan.
 Here are some of the risks involved:

 1. Elevated Risks of Breast Cancer